vvikkii/Drishti/README.md

 # Drishti
-DRISHTI is an enchanting event that provide you a stage top explore yourself.
+DRISHTI is an enchanting event that provide you a stage to explore yourself.
 This unique gathering promises an immersive experience, bringing together individuals who share their own thought and perspective.
 From captivating short movie to thought-provoking sharings of attendees, DRISHTI aims to inspire, connect, and leave a long lasting impact on all attendees.

 ## Details